confluentinc/librdkafka/INTRODUCTION.md

 Apache Kafka broker version 0.10.0 added support for the ApiVersionRequest API which allows a client to query a broker for its range of supported API versions.

-librdkafka supports this functionality and will by default query each broker on connect for this information and use it to enable or disable various protocol features, such as MessageVersion 1 (timestamps), KafkaConsumer, etc.
+librdkafka supports this functionality and will query each broker on connect for this information (if `api.version.request=true`) and use it to enable or disable various protocol features, such as MessageVersion 1 (timestamps), KafkaConsumer, etc.

 If the broker fails to respond to the ApiVersionRequest librdkafka will assume the broker is too old to support the API and fall back to an older broker version's API.
-These fallback versions are hardcoded in librdkafka and is controlled by the `broker.version` configuration property.
+These fallback versions are hardcoded in librdkafka and is controlled by the `broker.version.fallback` configuration property.